 I tried with several bikes to get the blue fire in a frame, but as I said, it appears for such a brief moment (a thousandth of a second maybe?) on my first try I took around 200 photographs without catching any blue fire.
 I had my camera set to its fastest speed of 8 frames per second, and I timed my attempts to coincide with the likely appearance, if any, of the blue fire, which was just after the engine had been revved.
 (The flame appears because fuel sometimes passes through the combustion chamber without be ignited by the spark plug.
 When it reaches the super heated exhaust pipe, the high temperature ignites the fuel and makes the flame appear.)
 RAAAAWWRRRRRRRRRrrrrrr click click click click click.
 Often I would see blue while looking through the camera, and if I did, I knew I didn’t catch the fire in a frame.
 Light only passes through the camera to my eye when the shutter is closed, so if I were to capture what I wanted, I would not see it at the time.
 When the bike was turned off and wheeled back into the pit box, I looked at the images I’d made on the camera’s small LCD screen and found nothing.
 Dang.

 I tried again half an hour later, this time making 163 images before the bike was warmed up enough to be switched off and returned to the garage.
 I looked at the images again and saw nothing.
 It was not until I was deleting all the misfires on the computer hours later than I found I had gotten lucky after all, twice.
 This is one of the instances.
-The other will be announced shortly as a limited edition print after I’ve made the usual series of test prints to check color and exposure.
+The other will be announced shortly as an Open Edition print after I’ve made the usual series of test prints to check color and exposure.
 This one, as it turns out, is just a teaser.